Inform - for families of people who have offended online

 The group is led by a specialist LFF staff member and aims to:

-- Dispel myths about Internet offending and provide attendees with the facts
+- Dispel myths about online offending and provide attendees with the facts

 - Help participants devise practical strategies to plan for the future, including on-going risk management